 - 1. Exhibitors must be 14 years or older and enrolled in a 4-H livestock project. - 2.
+Exhibitors must participate in all three species of the Master Showmanship Contest. - 3.
 The participant must supply his or her own livestock for competition which is an exhibit at the current 4-H Show.
-They shall own, or borrow each of the three: a steer/heifer, ewe/wether, and a barrow/gilt.
-The participant may borrow from another Knox County 4-H member who is an exhibit or at the 4-H Show.
-Each animal can be used only once in each division. - 3.
-Each exhibitor will exhibit and answer questions about each specie. - 4.
-The top exhibitor selected must be able to attend the Illinois State Fair 2021 Master Showmanship Contest. - 5.
-One overall grand winner and alternate will be selected with one representing Knox County at the state contest. - 6.
-A rosette will be given to the alternate at the conclusion of the contest. - 7.
+They shall own or borrow each of the three: a steer/heifer, ewe/wether, and a barrow/gilt.
+The participant may borrow from another Knox County 4-H member who is an exhibit at the 4-H Show.
+Each animal can be used only once in each division. - 4.
+Each exhibitor will exhibit and answer questions about each specie. - 5.
+The top exhibitor selected must be able to attend the Illinois State Fair 2022 Master Showmanship Contest on Friday, August 12, 2022, at 7 pm. - 6.
+One overall grand winner and alternate will be selected with one representing Knox County at the state contest. - 7.
 A division winner will also be selected in beef, sheep and swine. - 8.
-Members that have won the Knox County master showmanship contest may return in subsequent years to compete.
+Members that have won the Knox County Master Showmanship contest may return in subsequent years to compete.
 If the member wins the state mater showmanship contest, they will no longer be eligible to participate at the county level. - 9.
 The Knox County 4-H Livestock Committee will make all final decisions regarding this contest and the decision of the judges will be final.

+Motto

-Motto: "To Make the Best Better"
+"To Make the Best Better"